Fabio Lucioni

-Fabio Lucioni (born 25 September 1987) is an Italian footballer who plays as a defender for Serie B club Frosinone, on loan from Lecce.
+Fabio Lucioni (born 25 September 1987) is an Italian footballer who plays as a defender.

 Career

 Ternana, loans and Gela

 Born in Terni, Umbria, Lucioni started his career at hometown club Ternana.
 In January 2008, he was loaned to Lega Pro Seconda Divisione (Serie C2) clubs, namely Monopoli and Noicattaro.
 After 6 months at Ternana without a league appearance, he left for Gela along with Salvatore Ricca in January 2010.
 Gela signed Lucioni outright and Ricca on a temporary deal.
 Lucioni made 15 appearances for Gela.

 Siena, Barletta and loans

 In July 2010, he was signed by Serie B team Siena for €25,000 and farmed to third division club Barletta in a co-ownership deal, for a peppercorn fee of €500.
 On 23 June 2011, Siena bought back Lucioni also for €500.
 However, as Siena was promoted back to Serie A, Lucioni failed to enter first team.

 On 22 July 2011, Lucioni joined another third division club Spezia Calcio on a temporary deal.
 He won the Supercoppa di Lega di Prima Divisione against his former club Ternana as well as promotion to Serie B.

 On 5 July 2012, he was named in the 28-man pre-season squad for Siena.
 However, on 20 July he left the Serie A club altogether.